aws/neptune-gremlin-client/README.md

 }
 ```

 The refresh agent schedules its refreshes on a background thread.
-A Lambda context – the container in which a function executes – survives across multiple invocations of the function, but inbetween invocations it is effectively asleep.
+A Lambda context – the container in which a function executes – survives across multiple invocations of the function, but in between invocations it is effectively asleep.
 If a refresh is scheduled to occur while the Lambda context is asleep, the refresh will not take place.
 As a result, changes in the Neptune cluster topology that might be expected to propogate to the Lambda proxy in several seconds (depending on the refresh interval you specify) can take several minutes to appear – appearing only when a refresh coincides with a period when the context is awake.

 By calling `awake()` at the beginning of every function invocation, you ensure that refreshes occur in a timely manner.